Patrick Henry Community College - Official Site

-The accommodations available to you will depend on the nature of your disability and will be determined on a case-by-case basis by the disAbility Counselor.
-Accommodations include but are not limited to: sign language interpreters, note takers, assistive technology equipment and classroom accommodations, including alternate testing.
+Available services depend on the nature of the disability and are determined on a case-by-case basis.
+Accommodations include but are not limited to: sign language interpreters, note takers, assistive technology equipment, and classroom accommodations, including alternate testing.

 Planning & Preparing for College: